dfinity/portal/docs/samples/pos.md

 The backend is written in Motoko and consist of one canister, `icpos`.
 It exposes four public methods:

-- `getMerchant` - returns the store configuration for a given principal.
+- `getMerchant`: Returns the store configuration for a given principal.
-- `updateMerchant` - updates the store configuration for a given principal.
+- `updateMerchant`: Updates the store configuration for a given principal.
-- `setCourierApiKey` - sets the Courier API key used to send email and SMS notifications.
+- `setCourierApiKey`: Sets the Courier API key used to send email and SMS notifications.
 Only the canister controller can call this method.
-- `setLedgerId` - sets the ledger id to monitor for transactions.
+- `setLedgerId`: Sets the ledger ID to monitor for transactions.
 Only the canister controller can call this method.
-- `getLogs` - The canister maintains a debug log that can be fetched using this method.
+- `getLogs`: The canister maintains a debug log that can be fetched using this method.

 In addition to the public methods, the canister uses a [timer](https://internetcomputer.org/docs/current/motoko/main/timers/) to monitor ledger transactions.
-When a new transaction is found that matches a configured store – depending on the store settings – the canister will send a notification either by email or SMS.
+When a new transaction is found that matches a configured store, depending on the store settings, the canister will send a notification either by email or SMS.

 ### Frontend